Learning Outcomes

 The standard of care may be adjusted for certain categories of claimants:

-- Children: The standard applied is that of a reasonable child of the same age as the claimant (Gough v Thorne [1966]).
+Children: The standard applied is that of a reasonable child of the same age as the claimant (Gough v Thorne [1966]).
 Very young children are unlikely to be found contributorily negligent.
 The older the child, the more likely they are expected to take precautions for their own safety.
+Recent decisions confirm that even older children may attract only modest reductions where their conduct is understandable for their age.

-- Rescuers: Courts are generally reluctant to find contributory negligence against rescuers, recognising that they often act under pressure or moral compulsion.
+Rescuers: Courts are generally reluctant to find contributory negligence against rescuers, recognising that they often act under pressure or moral compulsion.
 A rescuer will only be found contributorily negligent if they showed a 'wholly unreasonable disregard' for their own safety (Baker v TE Hopkins & Son Ltd [1959]).
+This approach honours the social value of rescue while still allowing a reduction where the rescuer’s conduct was markedly unreasonable.

-- Employees: Courts may take into account the workplace environment (e.g., noise, repetition, fatigue) when assessing an employee's failure to take care (Caswell v Powell Duffryn Associated Collieries Ltd [1940]).
-However, disregarding clear safety instructions or acting recklessly can still lead to a finding of contributory negligence.
+Employees: Courts may take into account the workplace environment (e.g., noise, repetition, fatigue) when assessing an employee's failure to take care (Caswell v Powell Duffryn Associated Collieries Ltd [1940]).
+However, disregarding clear safety instructions or acting recklessly (e.g., removing guards or refusing PPE) can lead to a finding of contributory negligence.

 2. Contribution to the Damage